course-details-portlet

 The candidate...

-• has acquired knowledge on all aspects of the dissemination process from research idea to publish article or other type of dissemination
+• has acquired knowledge on all aspects of the dissemination process, from research idea to published article or other types of dissemination

-• has is familiar with current regulations and good practice concerning publishing and authorship - known about possible dissemination channels for her or his specific research
+• is familiar with current regulations and good practices concerning publishing and authorship

-• has knowledge on how to disseminate research to end user and the general public
+• has knowledge on how to disseminate research to end users and the general public.

-• has knowledge on possible funding sources relevant to her/his area of research and how to write successful grant proposals
+• has knowledge of possible funding sources relevant to their area of research and how to write successful grant proposals

 Skills: